 There is a series of EFT workshops (outlined below) starting with beginners.
 Some may ONLY want enough for their own self-applications of EFT and there are those who also want to help others with EFT (but not professionally).
 Plus, there is more training for those who want to get good or really good at it, and also, there are some others who want to go a lot further and become experienced EFT practitioners.
 It's a step by step process - and lots of fun!

 The Emotional Freedom Techniques (EFT) are remarkably flexible and effective.
-Personal one-on-one sessions with experienced EFT practitioners are available AND there are also EFT workshops (from beginner to advanced to professional) for those who want to learn EFT.
+Personal one-on-one sessions with experienced EFT practitioners are available AND there are also EFT workshops (from beginner to advanced and on to professional) for those who want to learn EFT.

 Once learnt, the relatively simple EFT tapping technique can be self-applied.